 All individual points are canceled at the end of the playing season, except that suspensions will carry over into the next year.

 Any team who does forfeits a game in League competition, without providing proper notice to the League, or who abandons a game without consent of the opposing team and referee, shall be fined the game fee.
 Such fine shall be due and payable within 5 days of the forfeit game.
 One half of the fine received from a team that forfeits a game without proper notice or abandons the field will be returned to the team in whose favor the game was forfeit or whose was playing the team that abandons a game.
-Proper notice is defined as notice to the Team Representative of the opposing team, ASL President, and Referee Coordinator by midnight of the third day preceding the game, e.g., midnight Thursday for Sunday's game.
+Proper notice is defined as notice to the Team Representative of the opposing team, FUSAAL President, and Referee Coordinator by midnight of the third day preceding the game, e.g., midnight Thursday for Sunday's game.

-In all circumstances in which an ASL game is declared forfeit by the A&D Committee all individual player penalty points shall remain on the individual player record and all appropriate suspensions and fines shall remain in place.
+In all circumstances in which an FUSAAL game is declared forfeit by the A&D Committee all individual player penalty points shall remain on the individual player record and all appropriate suspensions and fines shall remain in place.

 Fighting and violent conduct send offs shall result in any player being issued such send off appearing before the A&D Committee prior to returning to good standing in the League.
 No player shall participate in any League sanctioned activities during such suspension period.